mounikaperi/java-spring-projects/README.md

       	- naturalOrder(): Sort using order specified by the Comparable implementation on Object itself.
        	- reverseOrder(): Sort using reverse of order specified by Comparable implementation on Object itself

- Helper default ethods for building Comparator:
+ Helper default methods for building Comparator:

  	- reversed(): Reverse order of chained Comparator
   	- thenComparing(function): If previous Comparator returns 0 use this comparator that returns Object or can be autoboxed into one.